 Countervailing duties are imposed to address subsidisation by foreign government.

-Following a number of legislative changes, Australia's anti-dumping and countervailing laws are tougher than ever for traders.
+Following a number of legislative changes, Australia's anti-dumping and countervailing laws are tougher than ever for traders and are being rigorously enforced.

 Our Customs and Global Trade team has extensive experience in anti-dumping matters, acting for exporters, importers and Australian manufacturers.
-We have also handled cases concerning a range of products including complex industrial equipment, vegetables and base metals.
+We have also handled cases concerning a range of products including complex industrial equipment, paper, vegetables, metal structures and base metals.
 We have expertise in all steps of the anti-dumping investigation process including:

-Under the Australian Trusted Trader Program participants will receive trade facilitation benefits in exchange for demonstrating a high level of trade compliance and supply chain security.
-Key benefits include:
+Under the Australian Trusted Trader Programme, participants receive trade facilitation benefits in exchange for demonstrating a high level of trade compliance and supply chain security.

-We can assess whether the Australian Trusted Trader Program is right for your business and, if so, help your business to become accredited.
+We can help assess whether the Australian Trusted Trader Programme is right for your business and, if so, help your business to become accredited.

 This article was originally published in the Autumn edition of Across Borders, which can be found here Generally, Australia's customs